 Finally!
-Your vision, positioning, messaging, logo and color palette are done.
+Your vision, positioning, messaging, logo, and color palette are done.
 After months of hard work on a new civic brand, it’s a relief that so much of the heavy lifting is complete, with a website to prove it.
-But brand rollout is a process in itself that requires just as much time and investment; otherwise the experience will fall flat.
+But the brand rollout is a process in itself that requires just as much time and investment; otherwise, the experience will fall flat.
 Fortunately, this next phase gives you the opportunity to pull in some extra muscle to help carry the responsibility – resources that are right in your backyard.

 A common misconception is that your internal team — those who have been engaged in the brand development process from the start — are the best advocates.
 Their dedication to the brand is likely unrivaled; however, brand launch can’t happen within a bubble.
 Your brand promise — the experience you’re aiming to deliver — is intrinsically connected to and reflected by the institutions and leaders throughout your community, even more so than your logo.
 Simply put, your brand is your people.
 And given their influence, you need to cultivate strong relationships with key stakeholders.
 With proper education and training, these stakeholders will become your best brand champions, helping you increase brand equity faster than you can alone.

 In an ideal state, we want everyone that lives and works in our communities to be brand champions.
 But practically speaking, you’ll want to focus your efforts on organizations that maintain high visibility and authority in your community.
 Common brand champions include: